You can read here an essay in the current (August – September 2021) issue of The London Magazine. It is briefly summarised below.

 In 2018, the PN Review published ‘Unseasonably Speaking’, an essay in which I made the case for re-opening a discussion about how Stefan Zweig’s time in London should be commemorated.
-This year’s June – July issue of the same magazine carries an open letter to English Heritage on the same subject.
-The London Magazine has now posted the letter on their website, together with a full list of signatories.
-Thank you to everyone involved.
+Three Monkeys Online has now posted that piece.
+The 2021 June – July issue of the PN Review carried an open letter to English Heritage […]

 This short film about Seaton Junction is based on an essay in the Oct. – Nov.
 2020 issue of the London Magazine.
 I was recently in conversation with Julio Etchart about his new book Imagining Orwell in Three Continents at its Zoom launch.
 My review of the book for the New Internationalist will be in […]